 How to Decide if a Product will be Worth the Price Tag?

-Put simply, read the label and do your research.
+Put simply, read and understand the label and do your research.

 If you are after certain benefits, make sure the product has ingredients that will deliver to your needs.
 As an example, if you want UV-protection, look out for Titanium dioxide and Zinc oxide.
 If you are looking for products that can help to reduce wrinkles and fine lines, look out for Alpha Hydroxy Acids (Glycolic Acid, Malic Acid, Lactic Acid, Alpha-Lipoic Acid), Biotin, Retinol, Niacinamide Antioxidants such as Vitamin C & E, Lipids.